 The owner's lawyer threatened to evict the tenants through either demolition or applying for "substantial renovation permits".
 I cannot make this up.

 60-day notices for said "substantial renovations" were posted May 11.
 Notices were reissued May 23, with permits attached.
 The landlord continued to ignore needed repairs and habitability issues.
-(The first part of that is an asshole move.
-The second part of that is, once again, definitely illegal.)
+(The first part of that is a major asshole move.
+The second part of that is, once again, illegal.)

 Management has even banned tenants from sharing their laundry detergent, which is beyond ridiculous and completely overstepping.